rcheung03/League-of-Legends/README.md

 ## Introduction
 For this project, I used analyzed League of Legends games using a data set from Oracle's Elixir.
 This data set encapsulates professional match throughout 2024.

-Objectives in League of Legends, are key strategic points on the map that allow teams that secure them to gain an advantage.
+Objectives in League of Legends are key strategic points on the map that allow teams that secure them to gain an advantage.
 Some examples of objectives are the Rift Herald and various Dragons that spawn during the game.
 The Rift Herald allows the team that defeats it to use it against an enemy turret, assisting with map control.

 I want to specifically focus on the impact of securing the first objectives in a game.
 Does gaining control of the first objectives give one team a decisive advantage?
 Using this data set, I will find out if there is such impact and build a predictive model that gives the winning team based on these objectives.